ecmwf-lab/ecml-tools/README.md

 Please note that you can join more than two `zarr` files.

-## Selection and ordering of variables
+## Selection, ordering and renaming of variables

 You can select a subset of variables when opening a `zarr` file.
 If you pass a `list`, the variables are ordered according the that list.
 If you pass a `set`, the order of the file is preserved.